 - Always do styles on moisturized and detangled hair.

 This is my most valuable tip ever in natural hair life.
 It makes a world of difference in styling.
 Moisturized hair does not mean dripping wet and it doesn’t even have to be damp.
-Don’t try to comb and work with dry hair.
+Don’t try to comb or work with dry hair.
 This will only lead to breakage.
 Your hair should be moisturized before you attempt to run a comb through it!
 Find my favorite products for moisture here and here.

 - Don’t compare your hair to others!